-- 16. Install drainline flow restrictor on 1/4" black drainline about 6" from unit - 17.
+- 16. Install drainline flow restrictor on 1/4" black drainline about 6" from unit (on outside of unit) - 17.
 Turn on cold water - 18.
-Bleed air from system by keeping tank closed and faucet open-flow from faucet will be a slow trickle (5 oz/minute) - 19.
-Check for leaks-close faucet to maximize pressure on system - 20.
-Auto shut off valve can be tested by closing and opening faucet-drainline flow should stop shortly after closing faucet with tank closed and should re-open when faucet is opened - 21.
+Bleed air from system by keeping tank closed and faucet open flow from faucet will be a slow trickle (5 oz/minute) - 19.
+Check for leaks close faucet to maximize pressure on system - 20.
+Auto shut off valve can be tested by closing and opening faucet drainline flow should stop shortly after closing faucet with tank closed and should re-open when faucet is opened - 21.
 Plug in power supplies for ultraviolet cartridge and monitoring system - 22.
-Open tank valve and allow 2 hours for RO tank to fill - 23.
-Run unit until one full tank has been emptied (10-15 minutes) - 24.
-Allow tank to fill again - 25.
-Output water is ready for use
+Open tank valve and allow 2 hours for RO tank to fill